Pueblo grads bring Human Resource services to their communities

 Tanya Devon plans to continue to study this fall at SFCC to obtain her credentials to become a Licensed Alcohol and Drug Abuse Counselor.

 Delilah Crespin’s education has helped her assist teens at SFIS

-Delilah is from Santo Domingo Pueblo and works as the High School Student Living Supervisor at the Santa Fe Indian School.
-Over the years, she has worked closely with a lot of Native teens who face challenges just like many other young people.
+Delilah, who is from Santo Domingo Pueblo, works as the High School Student Living Supervisor at the Santa Fe Indian School.
+Over the years, she has worked closely with Native teens who face challenges just like many other young people.

 In May, Delilah became the first in her family to graduate from college.
 But she’s sure she won’t be the last.
-She’s encouraging her daughters as well as her mother, who is now studying early childhood education at SIPI.
+She’s encouraging her daughters as well as her mother, who is now studying early childhood education at Southwestern Indian Polytechnic Institute.